fivetran/dbt_stripe/README.md

 ```
 ## Step 6: Leveraging Plan vs Price Sources

-Customers using Fivetran with the newest Stripe pricing model will have a `price` table in place of the older `plan` table.
+Customers using Fivetran with the newer Stripe Price API will have a `price` table in place of the older `plan` table.
 Therefore to accommodate two different source tables we added additional logic in the `stg_stripe__pricing` model, which replaces the `stg_stripe__plan` model.
 This model checks if there exists a `price` table using a new `does_table_exist()` macro.
 If not, it will look for a `plan` table.
-While the default is to use the `price` table if it exists, you may add the following to your `dbt_project.yml` to override using the macro.
+The default is to use the `price` table if it exists.
+However if you wish to use the `plan` table instead, you may add the following to your `dbt_project.yml` to override the macro.

+We recommend using the `price` table as Stripe replaced the Plans API with the Price API and is backwards compatible.

 ```yml
 # dbt_project.yml